Man who lost all motor control due to ALS asks for 'a beer' using only his mind

 I can’t imagine worse torture than being stuck in a locked-in state caused by amyotrophic lateral sclerosis (ALS).
 ALS is a disease of the nervous system where nerve cells slowly break down, causing muscles to weaken throughout the body.

-Patients who survive through the weakening process eventually reach a locked-in state where even though their brain still functions, they are completely paralyzed with their eyes mostly closed.
+Patients who survive through the weakening process eventually reach a "locked-in" state where even though their brain still functions, they are completely paralyzed with their eyes mostly closed.

 In this state, the person is unable to communicate.
 People with ALS typically live two to five years after being diagnosed and usually die from paralysis of the respiratory diaphragm.

 However, life may get a little better for people with ALS after a new development that has allowed a man to form sentences using only his brain waves.
-Researchers at the Wyss Center for Bio and Neuroengineering in Geneva, Switzerland, developed a brain electrode that they implanted into a 36-year-old man in a locked-in state that has allowed him to communicate.
+In 2022, Researchers at the Wyss Center for Bio and Neuroengineering in Geneva, Switzerland, developed a brain electrode that they implanted into a 36-year-old man in a locked-in state that has allowed him to communicate.

 “Ours is the first study to achieve communication by someone who has no remaining voluntary movement and hence for whom the BCI is now the sole means of communication,” said Dr. Jonas Zimmermann, a senior neuroscientist at the Wyss Center.

-“This study answers a long-standing question about whether people with complete locked-in syndrome – who have lost all voluntary muscle control, including movement of the eyes or mouth – also lose the ability of their brain to generate commands for communication,” Zimmermann added.
+“This study answers a long-standing question about whether people with complete locked-in syndrome–who have lost all voluntary muscle control, including movement of the eyes or mouth–also lose the ability of their brain to generate commands for communication,” Zimmermann added.

 After three months of unsuccessful attempts, the patient was able to spell “yes” or “no” and to form sentences through a speller program.

 One of his first requests was to be put in an elevated position when there are guests in the room.
-He also was able to ask for one thing he probably needed more than anything at that point, a beer.
+He also was able to ask for one thing he probably needed more than anything at that point: a beer.
 He had to be dying for a beer.
 He also asked for the band Tool to be played “loud.”

 The electrodes allowed him to interact with his 4-year-old child, who he was able to call “my cool son.”
 He also asked for specific foods to be put into his feeding tube.
 “For food, I want to have curry with potato then Bolognese and potato soup,” he said.